PRO100BYTE/ProjectArcade-Wiki/tutorials/customize-mega-bezels.md

 <figure><img src="https://i.imgur.com/HiXJkq0.png" alt=""><figcaption><p>The lines in this file are the instructions given to RetroArch for displaying correctly the effects.</p></figcaption></figure>

-### Adding the new preset to the RetroBat menu
+### Adding the new preset to the ProjectArcade menu

-Go to the folder `system\shaders\configs` and copy one of the existing subfolders (in our example "mega-bezel-advanced-night"), rename the new folder "mega-bezel-advanced-night-VFlip" (this is the name that will appear in the RetroBat menu :
+Go to the folder `system\shaders\configs` and copy one of the existing subfolders (in our example "mega-bezel-advanced-night"), rename the new folder "mega-bezel-advanced-night-VFlip" (this is the name that will appear in the ProjectArcade menu :

 <figure><img src="https://i.imgur.com/AxSDahs.jpg" alt=""><figcaption></figcaption></figure>

 Inside the modified folder, open the file named "rendering-defaults.yml" (This is the file telling RetroArch what preset to use for a system).

-The first line corresponds to the system, as known by RetroBat (use the official system name that can be found in the `\emulationstation.emulationstation\es_systems.cfg` file).
+The first line corresponds to the system, as known by ProjectArcade (use the official system name that can be found in the `\emulationstation.emulationstation\es_systems.cfg` file).

 The second line indicates the preset to use for this system by pointing to the .slangp file (relative path is used here) :&#x20;